apache/carbondata/docs/dml-of-carbondata.md

 | [BATCH_FILE_ORDER](#batch_file_order)                   | The order type of stage files in per processing                     |

 -
-  You can use the following options to load data:
+  User can use the following options to load data:

   - ##### BATCH_FILE_COUNT:
     The number of stage files per processing.